axonivy-market/market/doc/contribute.md

 Once you arrive here, you very likely have already built your first market product.
 Please don't keep it private in your local fork, but fire us a pull request in order to integrate it into the official Axon.ivy Market.

-It's pure joy to share re-usable worklflow products with the community.
+It's pure joy to share re-usable workflow products with the community.